Activated charcoal looks like nothing special – just a fine black powder.

 Here’s my recommended AC soap.

-Activated charcoal is highly absorbent and can help to remove impurities and toxins from the skin.
-It also absorbs excess oil.
 The rough texture can help to gently exfoliate the skin while removing dead skin cells and unclogging the pores.

 It can also help with redness and skin irritation.